iamhassaan/flask-restful-app/README.md

-  The translated word can be
+The translated word can be used to create a store or item name in the database.